ntvpz/sql/_posts/2021-07-11-MySQL-server-has-gone-away.md

 > “General error: 2006 MySQL server has gone away“

+It can also be one of these:

+> Error Code: 2013.
+Lost connection to MySQL server during query

+> Warning: Error while sending QUERY packet

+> PDOException: SQLSTATE[HY000]: General error: 2006 MySQL server has gone away

 There are two reasons for that error:

 * The server timed out and closed the connection.
-* The server dropped an incorrect or too large packet.
-If `mysqld` gets a packet that is too large or incorrect, it assumes that something has gone wrong with the client and closes the connection.
+* The server dropped a too large packet.
+If `mysqld` receives a packet that is too large, it assumes that something has gone wrong with the client and closes the connection.

-Here's what happened: You and MySQL server were doing some business and you gave it a relatively large deal.
+**Here's what happened**: You and MySQL server were doing some business and you gave it a relatively large deal.
 MySQL didn't say no, it carried on with the task.
 After running for awhile, MySQL changed its mind and said: "The task is either too big or taking too long, so I'm out of this shit".

 Then it timed out and closed the connection.